ValentinMinder/Teaching-HEIGVD-RES-2015-Labo-06-Copy/report.md

 [![](screenshots/Screenshot%202015-06-20%2015.46.29.png)](screenshots/Screenshot%202015-06-20%2015.46.29.png)

-As you can see in the screenshot, despite of its name, the `--countEntries` option is useless for this question.
+As you can see in the screenshot, despite its name, the `--countEntries` option is useless for this question.

 * What is the **number** of departments stored in the directory?
 ```